mroote/webhome/content/about/_index.md

 ### My space on the world wide web

-This is my personal website, updated occassionally with interests and stuff.
+This is my personal website, updated occasionally with interests and stuff.